We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 You won’t just pay three times as much for triple the carat, all else being equal.
 You’ll pay much more than that.

-A way to add size to your ring is with a halo setting, which features a center diamond surrounded by small accent stones.
 These accent stones can add to the total carat weight of your diamond in a way that won’t significantly ramp up the price.

-10.Consider a Cluster Setting
+8.Consider a Cluster Setting

 A cluster setting is similar to a halo setting, but instead of the one larger diamond in the center, it’s only several smaller ones grouped together.